 Our teams train during Term 1, 2, 3 and 4 (running similar to school terms) from the start February to the end of October.
 We train weekly and have competitions during the second half of the year.
 Classes and competitions occur during school holidays.
-Please click here for class times and info.

-What do students need for training?
+What do students need for class?

 A water bottle

 An aesthetics skirt, pair of clubs and a rod (Tinies only need a rod).

 No, performance costumes are hired from the club.
 Whilst we try to minimise